SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 - Add `Smart description` by hovering over a value and clicking on the `Filter for value` button
 - Add `Details`: The query is made on the existing fields in the "details" section by clicking on the "+" button for one of the items

-To go back to the list of logs shown, you need to clear filters and select "Current events"
+To go back to the list of logs shown, you need to clear filters and select `Current events`.

 ### Save filters